 We help the Navy identify innovative technologies that will enhance warfighter capabilities and support the Navy and Marine Corps missions.
 We also support the Navy Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs by assessing the feasibility of potential solutions and by managing technology transfer and implementation.
-Our in-depth understanding of technology combined with our mission knowledge helps our customers confidently face the future.
+Our in-depth understanding of emerging technology, the industrial base, and mission requirements helps our customers confidently face the future.

 Traditional surface warship design cannot efficiently or cost-effectively adapt to changing requirements.
 That’s why the Navy is gearing up to develop flexible, modular, open-system warships that will ensure combat relevance over a ship’s expected service life.
 To ensure future naval superiority, flexible ship design will need to support the rapid transition to advanced technology; the integration of evolving hull, mechanical, and electrical (HM&E) systems; and the latest combat systems.

 VTG supports the Navy’s flexible ship design initiative by researching changeability, adaptability, scalability, and other critical attributes required to maintain up-to-date combat relevance.
 We are also developing an initial draft set of flexible warship design attributes and creating requirements and key performance parameters.
-These attributes and specifications will allow for a future combatant ship design that supports continuous evolution and achieves affordable combat relevance over the full ship lifecycle.
+These attributes and specifications will allow for a future combatant ship design (manned or unmanned) that supports continuous evolution and achieves affordable combat relevance over the full ship lifecycle